schrockwell/smellycampus/README.md

 Site Generation
 ---------------

-Once again from the site root:
+From the site root:

-    stasis
+    rake

 It's that simple.
-The site is generated in `/public/`.
+The site is temporarily generated in `/_output/`, then copied over to `/public/` when complete.

-This site uses GFS weather model data from the 0:00 UTC and 12:00 UTC runs, so run every 12 hours accordingly.
+This site uses GFS weather model data from the 0:00 UTC and 12:00 UTC runs, so run every 12 hours accordingly – recommended at 6Z and 18Z.

 How It Works
 ------------